google-research/evoflow/README.md

 - **evoluationary model**: Directed graph of evolutionary ops used to evolve the population.
 Equivalent to a model architecture in deep-learning settings.

-## Deep-learning versus Evoluationary algorithms

-Generally you want to use Deep-learning when the problem is continious/smooth and evoluationary algorithms when the problem is discrete.
-For example voice generation is smooth and solving (non-linear) equations is discrete.

 ## Disclaimer